bcoles/kasld/extra/README.md

 # Anywhere: prepare the bundle into a runnable sysroot, then replay the exact
 # same facts through kasld, no target needed.
 The report names the captured
 # kernel, not the one running the replay.
-extra/prepare-bundle kasld-bundle-* /tmp/replay-root
+extra/prepare-bundle kasld-bundle-* /tmp/replay-root   # prints the capture's arch
-KASLD_SYSROOT=/tmp/replay-root ./build/*/kasld -v
+KASLD_SYSROOT=/tmp/replay-root ./build/<arch>/kasld -v

 # And check the engine stayed sound over that capture (truth ∈ every range):
 extra/validate-bundle kasld-bundle-*